sparcopt/asp-net-signalr-poc/readme.md

 ## Running the project

 1. Clone the repository
 2. Startup both projects (server first, client after)
+   :information_source: Tip: if you are using Rider, it should automatically load a multi launch configuration in `.run` folder that runs the projects in the correct order with one click
 3. Make a GET request to the server `curl http://localhost:9000/api/values`

 ![image](demo.png)